lhover11/bytesofbiology/content/r/Getting-Started/Set_wd_install_libraries.md

 So here I'll show you the easy way to do it in Rstudio so you don't get stuck where I did

-Find the Session tab at the top of your Rtudio
+Find the Session tab at the top of your Rstudio
 Click on Session >> Set working directory >> Choose Directory

 ![Set WD](../SetWD.png "Install Packages")